-In times when anti-immigration sentiments are running high in destination countries, too often migration is regarded as a problem, be it humanitarian, political, economic or of a national security nature.
+In times when anti-immigration sentiments are running high in destination countries, migration is too often regarded as a problem, be it humanitarian, political, economic, or of a national security nature.
 Indeed, the end of the 19th century was characterized by larger waves of migratory flows than today, for example from Europe to the Americas.
-Destination countries in North and South America, although in dire need for workforce, have experienced in their history anti-immigration waves.
-The St. Louis ship set sail from Hamburg to Cuba on May 13, 1939 carrying almost 1,000 passengers, most of them Jewish refugees seeking asylum from persecution but because of the anti-immigration laws passed at that time, the refugees were denied disembark in Cuba, then in United States and Canada.
+Destination countries in North and South America, although in dire need of workforce, have experienced in their history anti-immigration waves.
+The St. Louis ship set sail from Hamburg to Cuba on May 13, 1939, carrying almost 1,000 passengers, most of them Jewish refugees seeking asylum from persecution but because of the anti-immigration laws passed at that time, the refugees were denied disembarking in Cuba, then in the United States and Canada.
 The ship was obliged to return to Europe, where a few countries accepted some of the refugees but many of them were later on caught in Nazi roundups in the occupied countries of Europe and approximately a quarter were killed in death camps.

 More recently, migration has become a highly sensitive issue in national politics and international relations.
-The juggernaut of over a million Syrians fleeing the country in 2015 and migrants' arrivals to the southern shores of Europe and from the Balkans has been wreaking havoc in European politics thereafter.
-To use another sea reference, although not as tragic as the St. Louis, nowadays ships with crews from non-governmental organizations are part of a polarized debate on the provision of asylum.
-In June 2019, Carola Rackete, the 31-year-old German captain of the Sea-Watch 3 vessel, decided not to handle over to the Libyan coast guard a rubber dinghy that was drifting, directionless, with 53 migrants on board.
-In the previous weeks, the Italian government had banned all rescue ships bearing migrants from docking at its ports.
-Carola Rackete, after two weeks in international waters, decided to guide the ship into the port of the Lampedusa Island the night of 29 June.
+The juggernaut of over a million Syrians fleeing the country in 2015 and migrants' arrivals to the southern shores of Europe and from the Balkans have been wreaking havoc in European politics thereafter.
+To use another sea reference, although not as tragic as the St. Louis, nowadays ships with crews from nongovernmental organizations are part of a polarized debate on the provision of asylum.
+In June 2019, Carola Rackete, the 31-year-old German captain of the Sea-Watch 3 vessel, decided not to hand over to the Libyan coast guard a rubber dinghy that was drifting, directionless, with 53 migrants on board.
+In the weeks preceding the Sea-Watch rescue operation, the Italian government had banned all rescue ships bearing migrants from docking at its ports.
+Carola Rackete, after two weeks in international waters, decided to guide the ship into the port of Lampedusa Island on the night of 29 June.
 In doing so the ship trapped an Italian police patrol boat against the quay and she was confined to home detention for a few days.
-The case highlighted an existing and rising polarization of the public opinion, with 52% of Italians who thought migrants were a burden on their country according to Pew Research Center in March of the same year.
+She was finally acquitted in December 2021.
+The case highlighted an existing and rising polarization of the public opinion, with 52% of Italians who thought migrants were a burden on their country according to the Pew Research Center's survey in March 2019.
+Tellingly, a YouGov survey in 10 European countries, published in December 2021, showed that 60% of the respondents consider that there are too many immigrants in Europe (77% in Italy, 75% in Spain, 73% in Sweden, 67% in Germany, 66% France and 51% UK).
+In 2023, the Italian government stood against NGOs, considered to be a pull factor for migration and made the point that the countries of flagship (Germany and other) should process the requests for asylum.
+On the other hand, the same government is experimenting with migration management approaches, at the international level, that warrant a fair and without prejudiced analysis.